 Rank of Cards: A (High), K, Q, J, 10, 9, 8, 7, 6, 5, 4, 3, 2

-The dealer distributes 13 cards to each player, one card at a time, face down, beginning with the player on his left.
+The dealer distributes 13 cards to each player, one card at a time, face down, beginning with the player on their left.

 Object of the Game